Having spent an obscene amount of time in Poland over the last two years, I’ve become very well-acquainted with traditional Polish food.

-I’m not going to lie to you – I can’t stand zupa ogórkowa (literally – gherkin soup.
+I’m not going to lie to you – I can’t stand zupa ogórkowa (literally – gherkin soup).

-While foodie websites will tell you it’s a ‘hot and sour soup made with gherkins, potatoes and vegetables’ just believe me when I say that it’s pickle soup and it tastes exactly what you would imagine pickle soup to taste like – pickle.
+While foodie websites will tell you it’s a ‘hot and sour soup made with gherkins, potatoes and vegetables,’ just believe me when I say that it’s pickle soup and it tastes exactly what you would imagine pickle soup to taste like – pickles.

-Zrazy are beef shaped rolls stuffed with various fillings (don’t be surprised if you get pickle and bacon), which are fried and then placed in a casserole with celery, onions and spices.
+Zrazy are beef rolls stuffed with various fillings (don’t be surprised if you get pickle and bacon!), which are fried and then placed in a casserole with celery, onions and spices.

 Pronounced – ros-oow

-Commonly served at weddings, rosół is a meat broth with noodles, parsley, butter, salt and pepper, dill and vegetables such as celery, carrot and leek.
+Commonly served at weddings as a starter, rosół is a meat broth with noodles, parsley, butter, salt and pepper, dill and vegetables such as celery, carrot and leek.

 Don’t be surprised if you get served rosół in a Polish household!